snicoll-scratches/issues-template-test/.github/ISSUE_TEMPLATE/add-entry-proposal.md

 ---
-name: New entry proposal
+name: New Entry Proposal
-about: Suggest a new dependency on start.spring.io.
+about: Suggest a new entry on start.spring.io.
 title: ''
 labels: 'type: entry-upgrade'
 assignees: ''
 ---

 # Requirements